Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/unequal/README.md

 Code to utilize this package and solve the puzzle:

 Note: For an NxM board you need an (2N-1)x(2M-1) array because the puzzle involves input in between the cells.
 Each numbered cell has neighbors horizontally to represent ">", "<", and "|" (where "|" represents adjacency) and vertically to represent "∧", "∨" and "-" (where "-" represents adjacency).
-The "X" in the input are unused corners that shouldnt contain anything (just a corner).
+The "X" in the input are unused corners that shouldn't contain anything (just a corner).
 The numbers should never appear orthogonal to an "X", only diagonally to it. vice-versa for the comparison operators.

 ```python
 import numpy as np